Arksine/moonraker/docs/components.md

 should be able of handling each registered `request_method`.
 The provided callback must be a coroutine.

-The `protocol` is a list containing any combination of `http` and `websocket`.
-If `websocket` is selected associated JSON-RPC methods will be generated based on what is supplied by the `uri` and `request_methods` argument.
+The `transports` argument is a list containing any combination of `http`, `websocket` and `mqtt`.
+JSON-RPC methods for `websocket` and `mqtt` will be generated based on what is supplied by the `uri` and request_methods` argument.
 A unique JSON_RPC method is generated for each request method.
 For example:
 ```python
 self.server.register_endpoint("/server/example", ["POST"], self._handle_request)
 ```